Ninja (British rapper): The Go! Team

-Ninja became lead singer for The Go!
-Team after founder Ian Parton created the first The Go!
+Ninja became the lead singer for The Go!
+Team after the founder, Ian Parton, created the first The Go!
 Team studio album.
 With Ninja, the live band became a "separate entity" to the original studio vision, as their performances became radically different from their recordings, particularly due to Ninja's freestyled vocals contrary to the sampled vocals present on the album.
 Parton acknowledged that Ninja had become the "face of the band" in an interview with Erik Leijon in September 2007.

 Non-Go!
 Team work

 Ninja co-wrote and performed on Simian Mobile Disco tracks "Its The Beat" and "Hot Dog" on SMD's debut album Attack Decay Sustain Release.

 Ninja co-wrote and performed on the track "Time Machine" by French band Rinocerose.

 She co-wrote and performed on the Cut Chemist track "The Audience is Listening".